DenisGorbachev/fastask-docs/src/HowToThink.md

   * If possible, write Lean terms immediately
 * Write a computer program using the human program as input

-## TODO
+### Timing

+All [blocks](#block) have a required condition: the person feels that they don't have enough time.
+Maybe we can resolve the blocks by removing this feeling.
+If the person feels they have enough time, they can resolve the block by spending more time: simply try again, or find more examples, or ask other people for advice.
+So how do we remove this feeling?

+First, let's rename the "feeling of lack of time" to "pressure".

+Second, let's ask a question: what exactly the person doesn't have enough time for?
+It is "to take an action that has a higher chance to resolve their pain".
+For example, the person might feel that they don't have enough time to learn a new profession in order to make more money, so they decide to buy a lottery ticket (which takes less time).

+"Lack of time" is a special case of "lack of resources".

-* Find an algorithm for "No Good Moves" situation
+### Resolve the "No Good Moves" block

 * Examples
   * Can't write an article
   * Can't choose a theme
   * Can't decide on a business model
   * Can't decide on a way to transfer the money
 * General form description
   * You're moving towards the city
   * You arrive at a river which flows between you & the city
   * You start looking for a way to cross the river
-    * You estimate that you could cross it by swimming, but you'll get wet and you're not sure if you'll have enough stamina to actually cross it
+  * You estimate that you could cross it by swimming, but you'll get wet, and you're not sure if you'll have enough stamina to actually cross it
     * Should you swim or should you look for a bridge?
 * General form
   * An agent is moving through a maze
   * Each step has a cost (multiple resources)
   * Some steps have a reward (multiple resources)
   * The agent doesn't know the costs & rewards upfront, but he can ask other agents for estimates
 * Features
   * Doesn't have a definite timeout
   * Has a "learn more" action (aka "get more samples", aka "continue searching")
 * Options
   * Flounder (continue generating options)
     * But need to settle on the option
   * Learn the distribution -> Choose an option that is an outlier of the distribution
+    * Realize that sometimes you need to make a choice to learn the distribution

+## TODO

 * Merge with [How to make decisions](HowToMakeDecisions.md)
 * Merge with [Decimaker](Decimaker.md)